mortang2410/dotfiles/README.md

 C-x C-f in insert mode to insert a filename with fzf.
 M-x : like emacs command with fzf.
 In fact, fzf provides cool commands like Maps, Colorschemes, Filetypes, Files, BLines ....
-s: easy motion!! (overwritten vim's default s), with \\ as prefix for other stuff
+s: easy motion!! (overwritten vim's default s), with <Space><Space> as prefix for other stuff
 S: easy motion by 2 characters
 Use SudoWrite from suda.vim
 Use Locate from fuzzy finder
-Press cd while in Nerdtree to change vim's working directory (for the sake of fzf \t)
+Press cd while in Nerdtree to change vim's working directory (for the sake of fzf <Space>t)
-\T : Nerdtree toggle
+<Space>T : Nerdtree toggle
-\t : quick find files by fzf
+<Space>t : quick find files by fzf
-\b :quick find buffer by fzf
+<Space>b :quick find buffer by fzf
 :help key-notation

 Browse old files: